Rubenia-Borge/examples_inheritance/README.md

 # examples_inheritance

-Study this examples of inheritance to understand the concept and be able use inheritance correctly in Lab Exam 12.
+Study these examples of inheritance to understand the concept and be able use inheritance correctly in Lab Exam 12.